zkoss/keikai-blog/blog/_posts/2018-10-02-workflow-app.markdown

 	}

 ```
-*ZK will pass the mouse click event directly to the listener, and I can extract cell information (such as cell content, cell position, etc) direction from the Java object.
+* ZK will pass the mouse click event directly to the listener, and I can extract cell information (such as cell content, cell position, etc) direction from the Java object.

-**retrieve the matching excel file from storage, and import it as the current workbook
+**Retrieve the matching excel file from storage, and import it as the current workbook**

 ```java
 	int index = getClickedCell(event).getRow() - START_ROW;